Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens/{id}`
 </span>

-Delete a token by ID in the tenant.
+Delete a token by ID in the Tenant.

 <aside class="warning">
   <span>WARNING - The data associated with a deleted token will be removed forever.
 The reference will still exists for audit purposes</span>